• HOME

 Paint and Floor Tile

 After the primer is the paint.
-We used Behr Marquee's color white and finish matte on the walls, trim and ceiling.
+We wanted to select a white paint and think we made a great choice.
+We used Behr Marquee's color white and finish matte on the walls, trim, and ceiling.

 So for this bathroom, everything was one finish and color.